Biomolecular NMR Facility - Vanderbilt

 New User Information

-Researchers gain access to the Facility through the Center for Structural Biology, by contacting the Chair of the Users Committee, Prof. Andrzej Krezel, or one of the other biomolecular NMR faculty (Walter Chazin, Chuck Sanders, Mike Stone).
-Setting up a project requires approval of a faculty member and a source of funding for the users fees.
-Researchers wishing to obtain user accounts on the spectrometers or access to NMR scheduling pages should fill out the online request form.
-It is also important to communicate directly with Markus Voehler before making a time request.
-Markus's e-mail link is: Markus Voehler.
+Researchers gain access to the Facility through the Center for Structural Biology, or by contacting the Chair of the Users Committee Prof. Chuck Sanders or one of the other biomolecular NMR faculty (Walter Chazin, Steve Fesik, Mike Stone).
+Setting up a project requires approval of your faculty member and a source of funding for the users fees.
+Approved researchers may obtain a user account on the spectrometers or access to NMR scheduling pages by following these steps:

 Since this is a multi-user system, it is necessary for everybody to adhere to the facility policy.
 Users are expected to follow these rules so that the facility operates at maximum efficiency.